T

 activity

-Immerse yourself in Vietnamese cuisine by taking a hands-on cooking class.
-Learn to prepare classic dishes using fresh, local ingredients, often starting with a market tour.
+Immerse yourselves in Vietnamese cuisine with a hands-on cooking class.
+Learn to prepare traditional dishes, often starting with a market tour to select fresh ingredients.

 2. Midday